 It also means acknowledging what you’re eating.
 Acknowledging, with gratitude and respect, the life forms (both vegetable and animal) you’re consuming.
 Contemplating all the life energy involved in bringing the food to your table.
 From the cultivation, to the packaging, to the transportation and stocking of your food, and of course, the preparation itself.

 Lastly, it means chewing your food carefully and completely.
 Most digestion occurs in the mouth, not in the stomach.
 So taking the time to chew your food all the way will help prevent indigestion later.
-It will also slow down your eating process, which helps you recognize when you’re full and prevent overeating.
+It will also slow down your eating process, which helps you recognize when you’re full, so you don’t overindulge.

 Mindful eating is joyful eating.
 You enjoy the flavors more and appreciate the nutritious value of your food more.
 It’s incredibly supportive of overall healthy eating.